-Fig 2: Concept of flow exchange between river and surface grids considering embankment heights with other components of IISDHM such as 1) evapotranspiration, 2) unsaturated zone, and 3) saturated zone modules, to develop the complete distributed hydrologic model for flood simulation.
+Fig 2: Concept of flow exchange between river and surface grids considering embankment heights Coupling of Channel Network and Overland Flow Simulation Models with Other Components The newly developed combined channel network and overland flow simulation model is combined with other components of IISDHM such as 1) evapotranspiration, 2) unsaturated zone, and 3) saturated zone modules, to develop the complete distributed hydrologic model for flood simulation.
 The flow chart of Fig. 3 shows the concept of coupling.
 Commons blocks in Fortran code are used to formulate the algorithm for coupling the different flow simulation modules at a specified time interval.

-Fig. 3: Flow chart showing coupling process of distributed model 3.
-MODEL APPLICATION (1) Study area The study area selected for the model application is Ichinomiya river basin, a moderate basin in size with an area of 220 sq. km, located in the Chiba prefecture, Japan between longitude 35°18' N to 35°30' N and latitude 140°10' E to 140°25' E (Fig. 4).
-The topography of the basin varies from hilly areas in the western part with maximum elevation of about 155 m to lowland flat areas in the eastern part with minimum average elevation of about 1-2m from mean sea level.
+MODEL APPLICATION Study Area The study area selected for the model application is Ichinomiya river basin, a moderate basin in size with an area of 220 sq. km, located in the Chiba prefecture, Japan between longitude 35°18' N to 35°30' N and latitude 140°10' E to 140°25' E (Fig. 4).
+The topography of the basin varies from hilly areas in the western part with maximum elevation of about 155 m to lowland flat areas in the eastern part with minimum elevation of about 1 m from mean sea level.
 The mean annual rainfall is approximately 1,700 mm and rainfall distribution is uniform in the entire basin.